openziti/edge/doc/breaking-changes-0.7.md

 This page discusses the changes that you need to be aware of when migrating your Ziti deployment from version 0.6.x to version 0.7.x

 # Theme
- * Ziti 0.7.0 replaces clusters with role attribute based policies.
+ * Ziti 0.7.0 replaces clusters with role attribute based policies
  * Ziti 0.7.0 takes steps towards consistent terminology for sessions

 # Edge Router Policy